 Ruins vain shades of power I never see

-Once dedicated to times chea
+Once dedicated to times cheating trust

 But warm reflection wakes her saddest thought